 - Optimize conversion rate.
-Personalization efforts can build purchase confidence, converting more browsers to buyers.
+Ecommerce personalization efforts can build purchase confidence, converting more browsers to buyers.

 But beware: Consumers are over three times as likely to avoid brands that over-personalize versus those that don’t personalize at all.
 Asking for too much personal data may be off putting and feel like an invasion of privacy.

 7 ways to delight customers with personalized online experiences